-Sash Window Restoration, Ulverston, Cumbria
+Sash Window Renovation Cumbria

+In areas like Cumbria and the Lake District, where there is a lot of older domestic and commercial properties with Sash Windows, this renovation and restoration process is necessary in prolonging and maintaining their durability.
 To protect the future of the mansion it was allocated, along with the grounds, for Residential Enabling Development in the South Lakeland Local Plan.
 Planning permission was granted earlier in 2016 for 19 apartments in the mansion itself, conversion of the Gatehouse into one bungalow and for the building of 45 new houses in the grounds.
 The conversion works have been carefully designed to respect, with minimum intervention, the significant features, assets and spatial arrangements of the existing building.

 This development will ensure that Stone Cross Mansion, Cumbria, and it's grounds remain an important heritage asset, restoring it's former public glory to make a positive contribution to the fabric of Ulverston and its historic environment for years to come.